Urinary urgency, or an urgent need to urinate, can have many causes.

 People can gradually increase the time between toilet visits to train the bladder to hold urine for longer and reduce the frequency of urinary urgency.

 Different medications will help with different causes.
-For example, if the cause is a urinary tract infection, a course of antibiotics will be necessary.
+For example, if the cause is a urinary tract infection,

 In severe cases, a person may need surgery or a medical device, such as a catheter, to help them empty the bladder.
 Another option for more persistent cases is electrical nerve stimulation, which involves the use of electrical pulses to stimulate bladder function.